 Multiple Accents In A Conversation

 Accents are very important for AI-based transcription.
-Not every machine powered transcription app is built to understand different kinds of accents.
+Not every machine-powered transcription app is built to understand different kinds of accents.
 The same language is being spoken in different accents.
 The British accent is very different than the American accent.
 Native Americans speak in a different way than Asians.

 Voice recognition in AI-based apps is still not so smart to figure out various accents used across the world.
 Though, companies like Google, Apple, and Amazon were able to enhance this ability in Google Assistant, Siri, and Alexa respectively.
 Still, it’s a long way to go for AI-powered transcription apps to understand and convert different accents from voice to text.

 Though the transcription industry is facing intense competition from AI-powered transcription apps.
 In the past few years, innovation in AI & ML helped enhance the quality of transcribed audio.
 Still, for quality intensive transcription jobs, AI has a long way to go.
-Even if the AI-powered apps deliver better quality, it must go through a manual quality check to make sure the final transcript is good to go.
+Even if the AI-powered apps deliver better quality, they must go through a manual quality check to make sure the final transcript is good to go.
 Therefore, humans are still more effective in delivering quality results in transcription compared to AI-based apps.